NHLStenden-CVDS/Twirre/index.md

 The mainboard has its own power regulation on-board, so it can directly be connected to the flight battery.
 Power draw of the complete computer system should be around 60 watts at full load, which, when compared to the total UAV power draw of up to 700 watts, does not impact flight time significantly.

 #### Microcontroller
-An [Arduino DUE][platform_due] is used.
+An [Arduino DUE][platform_due]{:target="_blank"} is used.
 This microcontroller provides a large amount of inputs/outputs, with (amongst other things) two i2c buses, SPI bus, serial bus, and various digital and analog IO pins.
 This allows a large amount of sensors/actuators to be connected.
 The control signals for the autonomous pipeline are generated using the Due's PWM signal generators.
 For easier connecting of devices to the Arduino DUE, a [custom shield (TwirreShield)](#twirreshield) has been developed.

 #### Sensors
 The Twirre test platform is equipped with several sensors (which are not always present on the system at all times, sensor setup is flexible depending on requirements):

-* [SRF08 ultrasonic range finder][platform_sonar] - a sonar module which is pointed downwards to accurately determine the altitude of the drone.
+* [SRF08 ultrasonic range finder][platform_sonar]{:target="_blank"} - a sonar module which is pointed downwards to accurately determine the altitude of the drone.
 Connected to the 5V-I2C bus on TwirreShield.
-* [LIDAR-Lite v2][platform_lidarlite] - a 1D point lidar which can be used as alternative to the sonar for measuring altitude.
+* [LIDAR-Lite v2][platform_lidarlite]{:target="_blank"} - a 1D point lidar which can be used as alternative to the sonar for measuring altitude.
 Works at much greater distances.
 Narrow beam means more work is needed to compensate for pitch/roll orientation of the drone.
-* [myAHRS+][platform_ahrs] - an IMU/AHRS which provides attitude and heading data.
+* [myAHRS+][platform_ahrs]{:target="_blank"} - an IMU/AHRS which provides attitude and heading data.
 Can be connected either to the FAST-I2C bus on TwirreShield, or directly to the host computer using USB.
-* [RPLidar A1][platform_lidar] - a 2D lidar system for detecting walls, objects and obstacles.
+* [RPLidar A1][platform_lidar]{:target="_blank"} - a 2D lidar system for detecting walls, objects and obstacles.
 Connected to the host computer using USB.
-* [IDS UI-1221LE-M-GL][platform_idsof] - low-resolution monochrome industrial board-level camera.
+* [IDS UI-1221LE-M-GL][platform_idsof]{:target="_blank"} - low-resolution monochrome industrial board-level camera.
 Mounted facing down with a suitable 8mm m12 lens, and used for optical flow for positioning purposes (sadly, optical flow could not be implemented reliably as of yet).
-* [IDS UI-1241LE-C-HQ][platform_idscolour] - RGB industrial board level camera.
+* [IDS UI-1241LE-C-HQ][platform_idscolour]{:target="_blank"} - RGB industrial board level camera.
 Two are mounted on the Twirre drone: one facing forward for object-of-interest detection, and one facing down for detection of landing site.

 ### TwirreShield